karpo27/Exercism_Python/2- Numbers/1- Currency Exchange/Instructions.md

 Remember -- you can only receive whole bills, not fractions of bills, so remember to divide accordingly.
 Effectively, you are rounding down to the nearest whole bill/denomination.

-5. Calculate leftover after exchanging into bills:
+# 5. Calculate leftover after exchanging into bills
 Create the get_leftover_of_bills() function, taking budget and denomination.

 This function should return the leftover amount that cannot be exchanged from your budget given the denomination of bills.
 It is very important to know exactly how much the booth gets to keep.

-6. Calculate value after exchange:
+# 6. Calculate value after exchange
 Create the exchangeable_value() function, taking budget, exchange_rate, spread, and denomination.

 Parameter spread is the percentage taken as an exchange fee, written as an integer.